-- a Prescribing Learning Environment

-- a Designated Supervisor
+- a Prescribing Learning Environment - a Designated Supervisor

 - a Designated Prescribing Practitioner

-• At the point of expression of interest with the National FTY Recruitment Scheme, training providers will not be asked for details of where the prescribing learning environment will be located, or who the Designated Supervisor and Designated Prescribing Practitioner will be.
-Training providers will be required to supply these details closer to the start of the training year.
-However under the terms of participation (Appendix B) the training provider will confirm that, in accordance with the GPhC requirements for FTY training each FTY trainee pharmacist will have access at commencement of the training year to the above.

-• To support consistent induction and appropriate allocation of staff, training providers should ensure all trainee pharmacists start training within the two specified cohort start dates specified below:
+- At the point of expression of interest with the National FTY Recruitment Scheme, training providers will not be asked for details of where the prescribing learning environment will be located, or who the Designated Supervisor and Designated Prescribing Practitioner will be.
+Training providers will be required to supply these details in January 2026.
+However under the terms of participation (Appendix B) the training provider will confirm that, in accordance with the GPhC requirements for FTY training each FTY trainee pharmacist will have access at commencement of the training year to the above. - From 2025-26, foundation trainee pharmacists following the GPhC Interim Learning Outcomes to non-prescriber on registration pathway they do not require to have access to prescribing learning environment or be supervised by a Designated Prescribing Practitioner (DPP). - To support consistent induction and appropriate allocation of staff, training providers should ensure all trainee pharmacists start training within the two specified cohort start dates specified below:

-- July Cohort Monday 28th July to Friday 1st August 2025 - November Cohort Monday 3rd November to Friday 7th November 2025
+July Cohort - Monday 27th July to Friday 31st July 2026

+November Cohort - Monday 2nd November to Friday 6th November 2026